Ever wondered if you can scruff a rabbit?

 Gently hold them with one of your hands on the chest region while using the other hand to support their hind region.

-Using objects that your bunny is familiar with is effective in preventing them from getting scared while handling them.
+Using objects your bunny is familiar with effectively prevents them from getting scared while handling them.

 5.)
 Provide Support

-We recommend that employ the following steps if you want to pick up a rabbit from the ground.
+We recommend you employ the following steps to pick up a rabbit from the ground.

-- Approach the rabbit slowly and calmly, speaking to them in a gentle voice.
+• Approach the rabbit slowly and calmly, speaking to them gently.

-Rabbits have delicate spines and holding them in an upright position can put stress on their back and cause discomfort can even lead to injury
+Rabbits have delicate spines, and holding them upright can stress their back and cause discomfort, possibly leading to injury.

-Endeavor to provide support for the chest and hind regions of the rabbit, and to avoid squeezing or applying pressure to the rabbits’ body while providing support to them.
+Endeavor to provide support for the chest and hind regions of the rabbit and to avoid squeezing or applying pressure to the rabbits’ bodies while providing support to them.

-The hock is located on the hind legs of a rabbit just above the foot where the long bones of the lower leg meet the smaller bones of the foot.
+The hock is located on a rabbit’s hind legs just above the foot, where the long bones of the lower leg meet the smaller bones of the foot.

-The hock is the joint in a rabbit’s leg that is similar to the ankle joint in humans.
+The hock is the joint in a rabbit’s leg, similar to the ankle joint in humans.

 The hock joint provides support and flexibility for the powerful hind legs of rabbits’, which they use for jumping and running.